Police arrest 3 in killing of B.C. Sikh activist Hardeep Singh Nijjar

 Calgary halal stores closed by AHS can now reopen

-Alberta Health Services (AHS) says all of the uninspected halal meat found at several Calgary businesses has been destroyed and the affected facilities are cleared to open.
+Uninspected meat found at several halal food stores and grocers in Calgary has been destroyed and the affected facilities have been cleared to open.

 -